netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>enableDNSTracking</b></td>
         <td>boolean</td>
         <td>
-          enable DNS tracking feature, this feature requires mounting kernel debug filesystem hence the ebpf pod has to run as privileged if privileged isn't set an error will be reported.<br/>
+          Enable the DNS tracking feature.
+This feature requires mounting the kernel debug filesystem hence the eBPF pod has to run as privileged.
+If the spec.agent.eBPF.privileged parameter is not set, an error is reported.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>